eco-watch/ecolookuptool/README.md

         <td id="current-energy-efficiency"></td>
 </tr>
 ```
-In our case we decided to only display the most useful data due to both it's relevence and the fact that too much information would degrade the user experience.
-We added an option to view more info for this reason.
+In our case we decided to display only the msot useful information using cards and give the user the option to expand their view to see more details
 <div style="page-break-after: always"></div>

 ## How to use ##